Supermarket Aldi gets new UK chief executive

 Aldi is to appoint a new UK chief executive as the German supermarket embarks on a management shake-up.

 Matthew Barnes, an Aldi veteran who joined the company in 1997, will make way for Giles Hurley, who will become the new UK and Ireland chief executive.

-Mr Hurley is also an Aldi stalwart, having spent almost 20 years at the firm over which time he has held down roles such as training director, group buying director and most recently UK group managing director since 2015.
+Mr Hurley is also an Aldi stalwart, having spent almost 20 years at the firm, over which time he has held down roles such as trading director, group buying director and most recently UK group managing director since 2015.